forderud/QtWasm/README.md

 Dockerfile for building a containerized Qt SW development environment for WebAssembly.
 The Docker images are published at [forderud/qtwasm](https://hub.docker.com/repository/docker/forderud/qtwasm) on Docker Hub.

-Look at `run_cmake.bat` and `run_qmake.bat` for how to build QMake and CMake projects from a Windows host.
+Look at `build_cmake.bat` and `build_qmake.bat` for how to build the sample project using either QMake or CMake from a Windows host.

 ## Docker cheat sheet
 List images: